 Villa Tramontana’s living space is approximately 10,000 square feet.
 The main level consists of a grand foyer, living room, dining room, and library.
 A central corridor leads to the kitchen and family room in one wing and the master bedroom, bath and dressing room in the other.
 The lower level is composed of guest bedrooms, service and utility rooms, garages, and a covered entrance.

 For architecture to move beyond being artistic to being a work of art all of the elements must be proportionally consistent within the design.
-Wenner’s work puts equal importance on the artistry of the details as it does the architecture.
+Wenner’s work puts equal importance on the artistry of the details as it does the architectural design.

 The Villa Alba is a 15,000 square foot residence with an eclectic, but harmonious design.
 The main floor is a classic Roman style Renaissance villa, resting on a rusticated floor that looks like an ancient ruin.
 The principal part of the residence consists of an entrance hall with living and dining rooms in an open floor plan.
 On the same floor, one wing contains the kitchen and family room, while the other is composed of the master bedroom and bath.
 The lower level houses an indoor pool and spa, three guest bedrooms, home theater, wine cellar, service rooms, and parking.
 The design accommodates inclement weather with underground parking and direct entry to the villa.